JulieWinchester/morphotester/README.txt

 topographic shape from three-dimensional triangulated meshes representing anatomical shape data.
-Shape is described via three metrics which characterize distinct aspects of form: curvature (Dirichlet Normal Energy: Bunn et al., 2011; Winchester, 2015); relief (Relief Index: Ungar and M'Kirera, 2003; Boyer, 2008); and complexity (Orientation Patch Count Rotated: Evans et al., 2007; Winchester, 2015).
+Shape is described via three metrics which characterize distinct aspects of form: curvature (Dirichlet Normal Energy: Bunn et al., 2011; Winchester, in preparation); relief (Relief Index: Ungar and M'Kirera, 2003; Boyer, 2008); and complexity (Orientation Patch Count Rotated: Evans et al., 2007; Winchester, in preparation).
 Details on relevant methods can be found in the listed publications.
 To run MorphoTester, execute Morpho.py as a script via the Python interpreter.
 This application provides a flexible engine for viewing 3D triangulated meshes and calculating topographic metrics from individual files or directory batches.

 ==================
 File Type and Size
 ==================

 MorphoTester accepts .ply Stanford PLY format surface mesh files.
 Triangulated surface mesh files (that is, surfaces comprised of multiple interconnected triangular polygons in three-dimensional space) can be generally described by the number of triangular polygons comprising each mesh.
 MorphoTester may be slow to load surface meshes consisting of >500,000 faces or more depending on computer speed, and DNE implicit fair mesh smoothing will be very slow at >20,000 triangles.
 Previously published work using this software has analyzed surface meshes simplified to 10,000 faces with another application.
 Examples of applications capable of this include Amira, Aviso, or the freeware application Meshlab.
 Future versions of MorphoTester may include mesh simplification built in.

 =======================
 Processing Single Files
 =======================

 	1. Load single file by selecting the Open File button, navigating to desired file, and selecting Open.
 The surface can be inspected using the 3D viewer on the  right.

 	2. Choose which topographic metrics are to be measured.
 Set parameters and optional procedures for DNE and OPCR calculation using the nearby Options button (See “DNE Options” and “OPCR Options” below for more detail).

 	3. Select Process File, and wait.
 Values will be output shortly.

 ===============================
 Batch Processing Multiple Files